 The pastry is relatively thick and firm, but it still has a flaky texture.
 There is a crispness to the crust that Is enjoyable, and there is a hint of salt that enhances the buttery flavour of the pastry when you bite into it.
 The crust is substantial enough that it holds the massive amounts of filling in place nicely, without being too much crust in every bite.

-The filling of these butter tarts is made with real butter – and you taste it in every mouthful.
+The filling of the butter tart is made with real butter – and you taste it in every mouthful.
 The filling is thick, creamy, and very smooth.
 There isn’t much ooze factor to these butter tarts because of the butter, which gives a real unctuous quality to them.
-The plain butter tart, as you might imagine, isn’t as sweet as the other (gourmet) flavours but it is still a very sweet butter tart.
+The plain butter tart, as you might imagine, isn’t as sweet as the other (gourmet) flavours but it is still a delightful butter tart.
 You may need to sit down and take your time with flavours like chocolate, Nutella, toffee, and salted caramel.
 The sweetness is off the charts on these bad boys.
 There is no sugary crystallization nugget on the bottom of these butter tarts – which is probably a good thing.

 Crust to filling ratio